NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 Momentary push-On foot stomp switch on the left.
 DPDT On-Off-On toggle mini miniature switch on the right.

-#### Jacks and miscelanous
+#### Jacks and miscellaneous

 ##### Buffer Jacks:

 This is only needed if the buffer option is built.

 The original design calls for two female 1/4 inch mono guitar jacks: one input, one output.
-The idea is that the buffer is indepenet from the looper.
+The idea is that the buffer is independent from the looper.
 Having these two jacks means the Looper/buffer can be used in a pedal chain as a buffer only.

 Feeding the buffer output to the sound card is done externally:  you need to buy - or construct - a small wire which has a 1/4 inch phono male plug at one end and the standard 3.5mm mono mic male plug at the other end - to connect into the sound card mic input.

 Alternatively, you can buy a single 3.5mm male plug and wire leads to it.
-Then solder the leads directly to the outputof the buffer circuit: you will have a wire hanging out the side of the looper though if you do not use the buffer.
+Then solder the leads directly to the output of the buffer circuit: you will have a wire hanging out the side of the looper though if you do not use the buffer.

 Another alternative is to purchase a female 3.5mm mono jack to use as the output of the buffer.
 In this case you can use a common [male to male 3.5mm wire](https://www.amazon.ca/gp/product/B071V7VW96/) to connect the output of the buffer to the sound card.
-Note: you couls also by this, and cut it to length, and wire the leads per the second alternative...

 ##### 9V Battery Connector

 This is only needed if the buffer option is built.

-You need something to get the 9 V battery connected to the buffer cirsuit.
+You need something to get the 9 V battery connected to the buffer circuit.
 I find that these battery connectors are the simplest - but you may want to purchase a more complex product that comes with the battery holder as well.

 ![Battery connector](./batteryconn.png)